rxhl/Front/_posts/2017-11-13-Selecting-A-NoSQL-Database.markdown

 * Scalable replication and distribution.

-Now we have SQL vs NoSQL differences cleared out, it's time to dig in some of the most popular options and their use cases.
+So now we have SQL vs NoSQL differences cleared out, it's time to dig in some of the most popular options and their use cases.

 ### **I. Document Store**